armbian/build/documentation/user-faq.md

 	iwlist wlan0 scan | grep ESSID

-# How to install to NAND, SATA & USB?
+# How to install to eMMC, NAND, SATA & USB?

 [su_youtube_advanced url="https:\/\/youtu.be\/6So8MA-qru8" controls="yes" showinfo="no" loop="yes" rel="no" modestbranding="yes"]